taruvar-mittal/taruvar-mittal/README.md

   - 💼 &nbsp; I’m currently working on Full Stack Development projects.
   - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
   - ✍️ &nbsp; Upgrading skills on data structures and algorithms
-  - 🤔 &nbsp; Exploring new technologies and Sketching/Painting as hobbies/side hustles. .
+  - 🤔 &nbsp; I paint and sketch as side hobby.
+Do checkout my instagram account!

 </div>